KrishnarajT/PuzzleLists/README.md

 1. Refer to requirements.txt for the list of packages required.
 2. Python 3.8.5 or above
 3. Linux or Windows (idk about mac, coz we dont test on stuff like that)
+4. Mariadb or Mysql (for database), with a user and password with all privileges on the database.

 # Installation
+1. Clone the Repo
+2. Install the requirements using `pip install -r requirements.txt`
+3. Create a database in mariadb or mysql and name it `puzzlelists`
+4. Enter your username and password for the database in the `database_manager.py` file.
+5. Run the `main.py` file using `python main.py`.

 # Credits
 1. [Pygame](https://www.pygame.org/news)